MV Paul R. Tregurtha: Operations

 On termination of the Republic Steel contract, on May 23, 1990, she was rechristened MV Paul R. Tregurtha at Sturgeon Bay, Wisconsin, named in honor of the Vice Chairman of Interlake Steamship Co.
-On May 3, 2002, her only captain died in his cabin, Captain Mitch Hallin, aged 55.
+On May 3, 2002, her only captain, Captain Mitch Hallin, died in his cabin, aged 55.

 In winter 2004, she was asked to transport a reserve of coal to Algoma Steel in Sault Ste.
 Marie, Ontario, necessitating a mid-winter voyage.
 Loading 43,000 net tons in Conneaut, Ohio, both United States and Canadian Coast Guard services provided ice breaking assistance so that the voyage was completed without any delays.
 After unloading on January 29, she departed for her normal winter lay-up in Sturgeon Bay, Wisconsin.

 She was the subject of a television program in the first season of Discovery Channel Canada's series Mighty Ships.
 That program recounts how in 2008, while leaving Sturgeon Bay, Wisconsin, MV Paul R. Tregurtha got stuck in ice and cracked steel plating on the port side of her bow, causing ballast tank water to leak out.
 Framing beneath the plating was also bent and cracked.
 After undergoing repairs at the Fraser Shipyards in Superior, Wisconsin, she then loaded her coal cargo at the dock and carried it to Detroit, Michigan.